gr33ndata/irlib/README.md

 # Deceptive Spam Classifier #

+Writing this library was part of my Information Retrieval assignment in University of East Anglia.
+It was mainly meant to detect Review Spam (Machine Learning - Classification).
-Although, the main purpose of this classifier is to detect deceptive review spam, I tried to make the code as generic as possible to be used for other classification problems.
+However, I tried to make the code as generic as possible to be used for other classification problems.
+I also added some other IR functions such as tokenizing, n-grams, stemming and part of speech tagging

 ## Installation ##

-You need to have Python installed on your computer.
+You sure need to have Python installed on your computer.

-Another *optional* module might be needed, [NLTK](http://nltk.org/) This is only needed in case of stemming and part of speech tagging
+Another *optional* module might be needed, [NLTK](http://nltk.org/) This is only needed in case of stemming and PoS (part of speech) tagging

 ## Code Organization ##